zompi2/UE4EnhancedCodeFlow/README.md

 # Coroutines (experimental)

 > Coroutines are treated as an **experimental** feature.
 You can use them at your own risk!
 > They are experimental, because c++ coroutines are relatively new features and I'm still learning how to implement them correctly.
-It is highly probable there will be stability or performance issues.
+It is possible there will be stability issues.

 [Coroutines](https://en.cppreference.com/w/cpp/language/coroutines) are functions that can suspend their execution and be resumed later.
 They require C++20 which is supported in Unreal Engine from verion 5.3.
 To make sure that your project supports C++20 add the following line to your project's `Build.cs`: